Polski Związek Krótkofalowców |

 3.Third type of printer with a turnover of just 90 degrees to the horizontal - landsape position ..Here is a typical representative of the old HP610C inkjet printer. ..

-Inkjet printers HP Deskjet 610 C with the possibility rotate angle 90 degrees for print in landscape orientation |
+Inkjet printers HP Deskjet 610 C with

 This nasty Limiter what shift value is not included by the printer driver - what causes the card is printed on this size moving in the direction of the width of QSL cards. .In addition, because the card is printed on the back (turn 90 st) (ie if in the lower right corner of A4 paper) moves the print and the other direction, ie along the direction of the card.
 None of the programs including Microsoft Word and other programs for Polish print QSL cards based on the mail merge methodology can not cope with normal printing to this printer I tested it in practice on those programs.
 Only approach to print cards with the task of shifting along the height and width as I presented here makes make possibility to print correctly after a few attempts.